L3gacyGatling/My-Evades-Editor-Maps/README.md

 Press "U" to resurrect yourself.

 Press "N" to enable godmode.
 It'll also blocks all effects, and resurrect you, if you're downed.
-Can be toggled
+Can be toggled.

+Also, if you want to play any of the offical maps (and deleted maps) from Evades.io, you can press the small rectangle under the import button, and choose a region (Stellar Square Hard reauires a secret).